Tomioka Silk Mill & Related Sites (UNESCO) A showcase of Japan's silk production

 Explore the mill's expansive grounds

 The Tomioka Silk Mill includes a reeling factory, cocoon storehouses, and residences for the factory workers, with the entire facility measuring approximately 53,000 square meters.
-The site's importance stems from its status as one of the first major industrial facilities built during the Meiji Restoration, in which Japan opened up to global trade and embraced Western-style institutions and industry.
+The site's importance stems from its status as one of the first major industrial facilities built during the Meiji Restoration, in which Japan opened up to global trade and embraced Western-style institutions and manufacturing techniques.

 Learn about the connections between France and Japan